Coffee price today March 24: Trading around record level of 95,000 VND/kg

 Output in Indonesia, the world's third-largest producer, is forecast to fall 20%.

-In addition to unfavorable weather such as high temperatures and drought in Southeast Asia caused by the El Nino phenomenon, some farmers are switching to growing other more efficient crops such as durian, rubber, etc., which is also the reason for the decline in coffee production.
+In addition to adverse weather such as high temperatures and drought in Southeast Asia caused by the El Nino phenomenon, some farmers are switching to growing other more efficient crops such as durian, rubber, etc., which is also the reason for the decline in coffee production.

 Global coffee bean consumption is expected to increase by 20% between 2023 and 2024 compared to 2013 and 2014, with notable growth in Asia.
-USDA reports that consumption in major producing countries such as Vietnam and Indonesia increased by 60% and 90%, respectively, during the same period.
+The USDA reports that consumption in major producing countries such as Vietnam and Indonesia increased by 60% and 90%, respectively, during the same period.
 China, the world’s seventh-largest coffee consumer, is expected to see a 130% increase.

 Source